patelshivam-ai/TimePact/README.md

 it will store and record data to provide the user with information on their productivity and efficiency.

-Currently, TimePact is in its prototyping and development stage such that we hope to deploy our first full official version into the real world on March 1st: 3/1/2026.
+Currently, TimePact is in its prototyping and development stage such that we hope to deploy our first full official version into the real world on April 5th: 4/5/2026.